Unmanned Surface Vehicle Market to Reach $2.7 Billion, Globally, by 2032 at 11.5% CAGR: Allied Market Research

 The global unmanned surface vehicle market is experiencing growth due to several factors, including a rise in demand for ocean data mapping, increasing maritime security and surveillance, and growing environmental monitoring and disaster response.

-PORTLAND, Ore., Oct.
-18, 2023 /PRNewswire/ -- Allied Market Research published a report, titled, "Unmanned Surface Vehicle Market by Application (Defense and Commercial), Mode of Operation (Autonomous Surface Vehicle and Remotely Operated Surface Vehicle), and Size (11 Meters, 11 To 26 Meters, and More Than 26 Meters): Global Opportunity Analysis and Industry Forecast, 2023-2032."
+WILMINGTON, Del., Oct.
+19, 2023 /PRNewswire/ -- Allied Market Research published a report, titled, "Unmanned Surface Vehicle Market by Application (Defense and Commercial), Mode of Operation (Autonomous Surface Vehicle and Remotely Operated Surface Vehicle), and Size (11 Meters, 11 To 26 Meters, and More Than 26 Meters): Global Opportunity Analysis and Industry Forecast, 2023-2032."
 According to the report, the global unmanned surface vehicle industry generated $0.92 billion in 2022 and is anticipated to generate $2.7 billion by 2032, witnessing a CAGR of 11.5% from 2023 to 2032.

 Download Sample of Research Report Overview - https://www.alliedmarketresearch.com/request-sample/3852